dhansel/VDM1/README.md

 ## Hardware VDM-1 emulator

 Of course running the VDM-1 display as a Windows application is not very satisfying.
-One could as well run a whole software emulator (such as [Z80pack](https://www.autometer.de/unix4fun/z80pack/)) on the PC.
-Having a hardware solution would be very much preferable.
+You may as well run a whole software emulator (such as [Z80pack](https://www.autometer.de/unix4fun/z80pack/)) on the PC.
+Having a hardware solution would be very much preferable for use with the (hardware) Altair Simulator.

 If you don't already have one of [Geoff Graham's ASCII terminals](http://geoffg.net/terminal.html) I highly recommend getting one.
 It is a very useful piece of hardware for anyone dabbling in retro-computing.
 It